coleifer/django-generic-m2m/docs/overview.rst

 ----------------------------------

 The "related" attribute from the previous examples is the way the generic many-to-many is exposed for each model.
-Behind-the-scenes it is using ``genericm2m.models.RelatedObject``, which looks like this::
+Behind-the-scenes it is using ``genericm2m.models.BaseGFKRelatedObject``, which looks like this::

-    class RelatedObject(models.Model):
+    class BaseGFKRelatedObject(models.Model):
         """
         A generic many-to-many implementation where diverse objects are related across a single model to other diverse objects -> using a dual GFK